Endocrinology

 Master's Degree Requirements

+The Endocrinology Graduate Group awards an MA degree, not an MS degree.
 Please see our admissions information.
 Endocrinology directly admits students into research labs.
 We recommend applicants connect with an Endocrinology faculty member to see if they are considering master's degree applicants before applying.
+The program has limited admission spots and tends to prefer PhD applicants.

 Unit requirements to complete the program: